How to Grow and Harvest Asparagus for Years of Fresh Spears

 Harvesting

 Patience is key when harvesting.
-In the first two years, allow plants to establish before picking any spears.
-By the third year, you can begin harvesting for up to four weeks.
+Plants should be established in the first two years before picking any spears.
+You can begin harvesting for up to four weeks by the third year.
 Established plants can be harvested for eight weeks each spring.

 Spears are ready when they reach 15-20 cm (6-8 inches) tall.
 Cut them just above ground level using a sharp knife.
 Regular harvesting encourages continued production.
 Stop harvesting when spears become thin, allowing plants to store energy for the next season.